 I have always taken a wellness approach towards the care of my 2-legged and 4-legged patients and in caring for myself and family.
 Diet and nutrition are just a couple of my favourite topics.
 I enjoy speaking to various groups about animal chiropractic and I take pride in offering the highest quality of chiropractic care to all my patients.

-On weekends, you may run into me hiking or snowshoeing on the trails of the Simcoe County Forests with my furry companion Pearl, or learning the art of photography along the shores of Kempenfelt Bay.
+On weekends, you may run into me hiking or snowshoeing on the trails of the Simcoe County Forests with a furry companion, or learning the art of photography along the shores of Kempenfelt Bay.
 You might also run into me out and about in the community volunteering my time as a member of the Rotary Club of Barrie.
 I also enjoy spending time with family and friends or simply curling up with a good book.

 Chiropractic is not a cure or treatment for any symptom, condition or disease, however, when the spine and nervous system are functioning optimally, the ability to express health and proper function always improves.
 These are a few of the conditions I've seen in my office that have been helped with chiropractic care: